microsoft/autogen/python/packages/autogen-core/samples/adas/README.md

 ### Generate new Agent Systems
 #### Prepare your dataset
 First download your dataset locally.
+It can be in any format, as long as your custom logic in the `load_dataset()` function properly reads the dataset file.

 Then create a copy the file called `utils_benchmark_template.py`, and name it with a suffix corresponding to your benchmark.
 For example, see `utils_drop.py`.
 Place this under the `adas` directory.
 This file will later be passed to the `benchmark_specific_utils_file` flag when running the script.